Kenmure Street protests: Reactions

-Sturgeon and Scottish Labour leader Anas Sarwar expressed deep concern about the raids.
+Nicola Sturgeon and Scottish Labour leader Anas Sarwar expressed deep concern about the raids.
 Humza Yousaf, the Justice Secretary, criticised the Home Office for its "reckless action" and timing, and initiated cross-party communications to create an alliance against the UK's migration policies, which he deemed "draconian".
-The raid occurring on Eid al-Fitr in a community with many Muslim residents was perceived rather negatively, with Sturgeon calling it "staggeringly irresponsible".
+The raid occurring on Eid al-Fitr in a community with many Muslim residents was perceived rather negatively, with Nicola Sturgeon calling it "staggeringly irresponsible".

 The next day, the Home Office described the protestors as a "mob"; in response, a doorstep vigil against the Home Office's action was planned on 15 May by local activists.
 Positive Action in Housing, a charity that supports migrants, announced plans to sue the Home Office over the raid.

 Howard Beckett, the assistant secretary-general of Unite the Union, made a controversial tweet stating that Home Secretary Priti Patel "should be deported" instead of refugees for her immigration policy decisions; he deleted the tweet and was suspended from Labour.

 The Home Office responded by stating that it was "tackling illegal immigration and the harm it causes, often to the most vulnerable people".

-On the third of April 2025, the SNP councillor Allan Casey criticised the UK government for "damaging social cohesion" in the city and "placing unbearable pressure on the city’s social housing supply" with its asylum allocation policy, which Glasgow voluntarily signed up for.